 Carnitine is a compound that your body makes to help you burn fat and remove cellular toxin.
 Your body maintains a fairly constant level of carnitine with the production in the liver and kidneys balanced with the excretion and reuptake by the kidneys.
 Generally your body makes sufficient carnitine to meet your daily needs, and your kidneys are quite efficient in conserving carnitine when the level falls.
-Even with a carnitine-deficient diet, a healthy person rarely suffers from carnitine deficiency.
+Even with a carnitine-deficient diet, a healthy person rarely has carnitine deficiency.

 Healthy Vegans Do Not Need Carnitine